Life Insurance and its importance for parents

 Secure the future of your family

-If you have children, it’s crucial to consider life insurance.1 This is also true if you have other dependants.
+If you have children, it’s crucial to consider life insurance.
+This is also true if you have other dependents.
 Have you stopped to think about what would happen to them if they were no longer able to rely on you and your earnings?
 From basics like housing and groceries to sufficient funds for school and university – plans you might take for granted can be severely disrupted by life’s unexpected events.

-Protect dependants from hardship
+Protect dependents from hardship

 It’s uncomfortable to think about life’s uncertainties, but as a parent you’ll want to make sure you’ve done everything you can to protect your children from financial hardship.